codsen/codsen/packages/string-remove-thousand-separators/README.md

 This library detects and removes a thousand separators from numeric strings.

-The main consumer will be [csv-split-easy](https://bitbucket.org/codsen/csv-split-easy) which deals with exported Internet Banking CSV files in a double-entry accounting format.
+The main consumer will be `csv-split-easy` ([npm](https://www.npmjs.com/package/csv-split-easy), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/csv-split-easy)) which deals with exported Internet Banking CSV files in a double-entry accounting format.

 The numeric string must be NUMERIC, that is, not contain any letters or other unrelated characters.
 It can contain empty space though, which will be automatically trimmed.